Moses Mbye: 2014

-In 2014, Mbye moved on to the Bulldogs' New South Wales Cup team.
-He played for the Bulldogs in the inaugural Auckland Nines tournament.
-On 14 March, he re-signed with the Bulldogs on a 2-year contract.
-In Round 8, he made his NRL debut for the Bulldogs against the Newcastle Knights, playing at centre replacing an injured Tim Lafai in the 16-12 win at ANZ Stadium.
-During the week leading up to the Bulldogs' 2014 NRL Grand Final against the South Sydney Rabbitohs, Mbye and Reni Maitua were both in contention to fill the vacant hooker role for the match after regular hooker and captain Michael Ennis was ruled out with a foot injury.
+In 2014, Mbye moved on to Canterbury's New South Wales Cup team.
+He played for Canterbury in the inaugural Auckland Nines tournament.
+On 14 March, he re-signed with the Canterbury outfit on a two-year contract.
+In round 8, he made his NRL debut for Canterbury against the Newcastle Knights, playing at centre replacing an injured Tim Lafai in the 16-12 win at ANZ Stadium.
+During the week leading up to the clubs 2014 NRL Grand Final against the South Sydney Rabbitohs, Mbye and Reni Maitua were both in contention to fill the vacant hooker role for the match after regular hooker and captain Michael Ennis was ruled out with a foot injury.
 Mbye was eventually given the nod over the more experienced Maitua in the 30-6 loss.
 He made 44 tackles, the most in the match.

 2015

-In the preseason, Mbye again played for the Bulldogs in the Auckland Nines.
+In the preseason, Mbye again played for the Canterbury club in the Auckland Nines.
 In 2015, he established himself as a regular part of the Bulldogs' side.
 His form saw the interest for his signature in 2017 rise significantly.
-In Round 4 against the Wests Tigers, he kicked a field goal in golden-point extra time to win the match for the Bulldogs, 25-24.
+In Round 4 against the Wests Tigers, he kicked a field goal in golden-point extra time to win the match for Canterbury, 25-24.
 In Round 7 against the Manly Warringah Sea Eagles, he scored his first NRL career try in the 28-16 win at ANZ Stadium.
-He finished off the 2015 season having played in 23 matches, scoring 3 tries, kicking 15 goals and 2 field goals.
+He finished off the 2015 season having played in 23 matches, scoring three tries, kicking 15 goals and two field goals.

 2016

 On 12 January, Mbye was selected in the Queensland Academy of Sport Emerging Maroons squad.
-On 13 February, Mbye extended his contract with the Bulldogs to the end of the 2020 season, earning around $750,000 a season.
-Mbye finished the 2016 NRL season playing in all of the Bulldogs 25 matches and was their highest point scorer with 100 points by scoring 9 tries and kicking 32 goals.
+On 13 February, Mbye extended his contract with the Canterbury side to the end of the 2020 season, earning around $750,000 a season.
+Mbye finished the 2016 NRL season playing in all of Canterbury's 25 matches and was their highest point scorer with 100 points by scoring nine tries and kicking 32 goals.
 On 24 September, Mbye played for Prime Minister's XIII against Papua New Guinea, playing off the interchange bench in the 58-0 win at Port Moresby.

 2017

 On 10 February, Mbye played in the 2017 All Stars match for the World All Stars, starting at halfback in the 34-8 loss.
 In Round 18, at Belmore Sports Ground, against the Newcastle Knights, the Bulldogs were losing 18-14 with two minutes remaining.
 A kick from Brock Lamb ricocheted into Mbye's legs and he then scooted away 80m to score. at the End of the year Moses Mbye was offered a contract from Samoa but denied it cause he wanted no injuries during the preseason.

-Mbye finished his 2017 season with 22 games, scoring 2 tries and kicking 15 goals, with a total of 38 points.
+Mbye finished his 2017 season with 22 games, scoring two tries and kicking 15 goals, with a total of 38 points.